sendtoshailesh/CDK_TypeScript_PySpark_Lambda/Readme.md

 ## Implementing PySpark Lambda with CDK

-Here's how you can set up a PySpark Lambda function using CDK with TypeScript:
+Set up a PySpark Lambda function using CDK with TypeScript:

 ``` typescript
 import * as cdk from 'aws-cdk-lib';
 import { Construct } from 'constructs';